waku-org/research/docs/incentivisation.md

 We introduce a minimal viable addition to Store to enable i13n, and list research directions for future work.

-# Incentivization in decentralized networks
+# Incentivisation in decentralised networks
-## Incentivization tools
+## Incentivisation tools

-We can think of incentivization tools as a two-by-two matrix:
+We can think of incentivisation tools as a two-by-two matrix:
 - rewards vs punishment;
 - monetary vs reputation.